 What is MPI?

 MPI stands for the Message Passing Interface.
 It is a standard define and maintain by the MPI Forum used for parallel and/or distributed computing.
 MPI addresses primarily the message-passing parallel programming model, in which data is moved from the address space of one process to that of another process through cooperative operations on each process.
-The MPI standard (MPI-1, MPI-2 and MPI-3) defines syntax ans semantics of library routines useful for users writing portal message-passing programs in varies programming languages.
+The MPI standard (MPI-1, MPI-2, MPI-3 and MPI-4) defines syntax and semantics of library routines useful for users writing portal message-passing programs in varies programming languages.
 The primary goals of MPI are high efficiency, functionality and portability.

 The MPI standard includes but not limit to: